Ranked #1 Children's Hospital by U.S. News & World Report

 Our doctors, nurses, specialists and other staff are not only highly-skilled, they’re also expert listeners.
 Each one of our staff members will make sure to communicate with you every step of the way during your child’s visit.
 This approach ensures that you are fully aware of all aspects of your child’s condition, recommended procedures, prescribed medicines and their potential side-effects.

-Planning a visit to the Orthopedic Center?
+Planning a visit to the Orthopedic Center at Boston Children's Hospital?
 Check out our Your Orthopedic Visit page for helpful information on what you can expect.

 Cast care and maintenance